Last Updated on June 6, 2023 by Avia

 The Secret Life of Odin – The Personality Behind the God

 Within the god neighborhood of Asgard, there was a great hall called Valhalla.
 That’s where Odin chose to spend his days and nights.
-Interesting, the term Val means ‘death’ or ‘slain’ and halla means ‘hall.’
+Interestingly, the term Val means ‘death’ or ‘slain’ and halla means ‘hall.’
 So essentially, Odin’s address was ‘the hall of death.’
 But it’s not as macabre as you might think.
 This was a place of warriors who died bravely in battle, fighting for the cause.

 Valkyries (which means ‘choosers of the slain’) also lived in Valhalla.
 These were lovely, strong women who at Odin’s bidding, brought the bravest fallen warriors back to Valhalla.
 This wasn’t a gloomy glum place to pass your time in the afterlife.
 Nope.
 Big feasts were thrown every day and night.
 Sometimes warriors had friendly tests of strength against each other.
 Wild boar was served every night, and the mead (beer) flowed like waterfalls.